improvedk/unQuery/README.md

 });
 ```

+unQuery will create & cache code on-the-fly, for parsing in the parameters, so that performance is on par with handwritten code.

 There are a couple of caveats when using structured parameters:

 * Parameter types must always be fully specified - that is, varchars should have their max length defined, decimals should have their precision and scale defined, and so forth.